moebiussurfing/ofxSurfingImGui/README.md

 ### **BUG 1**:
     * When adding many times a parameter or others with a not unique name.
     * Widgets collide between them.
 Only some instances work well.
-    * (Usualy the first repeated widget in each panel works fine.)
+    * Usually, the first repeated widget in each panel works fine.
     * SOLUTION: Restore old getUniqueName engine from ofxGui.
 Do not duplicate adding params or names.
 ### **BUG 2**:
     * Layout engine fails a bit on nesting indented groups.